spring-projects/spring-framework/build-spring-framework/resources/readme.txt

 1. INTRODUCTION

-Spring Framework 3.0 is the next generation of the Spring: fully Java 5 based, EL enabled, REST enabled, and with support for JSR-330 (Dependency Injection) and JSR-303 (Bean Validation).
+Spring Framework 3.0 is the next generation of Spring: fully Java 5 based, EL enabled, REST enabled, and with support for JSR-330 (Dependency Injection) and JSR-303 (Bean Validation).